YohanesNelsen/rag-llm-implementation/README.md

 This project utilise data from Steam, a popular online market for pc games.
 I webscrape several information, clean it, utilise apache spark and apply RAG and LLM to analise it.

 # Requirements
-Microsoft Edge browser <br>
+Chrome browser <br>
-Compatible version of EdgeDriver for webscrapping <br>
+Compatible version of ChromeDriver for webscrapping <br>
 Ai8 Platfom for LLM and RAG implementation <br>
 All folders from this project must be downloaded